sykesmarc/cytokine_predictor/README.md

 And in case you need to eliminate the environment:

-conda remove --name ML_MHC_Cytokine --all
+conda remove --name ML_Cytokine --all

 #Requirements for running the programme